arunabhthakuria01/Arunabh_BlueStamp_Portfolio/index.md

 - An explanation about the different components of your project and how they will all integrate together
 - Technical progress you've made so far
 - Challenges you're facing and solving in your future milestones
-- What your plan is to complete your project
+- What your plan is to complete your project-->

 # Starter Milestone

-**Don't forget to replace the text below with the embedding for your milestone video.
-Go to Youtube, click Share -> Embed, and copy and paste the code to replace what's below.**

 <iframe width="560" height="315" src="[https://www.youtube.com/watch?v=97nzk2poyUE](https://www.youtube.com/watch?v=97nzk2poyUE)" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>